apache/sling-site/src/main/jbake/content/documentation/bundles/scheduler-service-commons-scheduler.md

 tags=scheduling
 ~~~~~~

-The scheduler is a service for scheduling other services/jobs (it uses the open source Quartz library).
+The scheduler is a service for scheduling other services/jobs (it uses the [open source Quartz library](https://www.quartz-scheduler.org/)).
 The scheduler can be used in two ways, by registering the job through the scheduler API and by leveraging the whiteboard pattern that is supported by the scheduler.
-In most cases the whiteboard pattern is preferred
+In most cases the whiteboard pattern is preferred.

 <div class="note">
 The notion of Job used in this context is a different one than the one used for <a href="/documentation/bundles/apache-sling-eventing-and-job-handling.html">Sling Jobs</a>.
 The main difference is that a scheduler's job is not persisted.